-- the Project's expected contribution to system reliability and its impact on the electricity system; - the Project's contribution to supporting the Australian Government's 82% renewables target by 2030; and - the Project's effect on wholesale electricity costs.
+- the Project's contribution to supporting the Australian Government's 82% renewable energy target by 2030; - the Project's expected contribution to system reliability and its impact on the electricity system; and - the Project's effect on wholesale electricity costs.

 These benefits are compared to the forecast cost of the Project's CISA.
+Projects with a COD Target Date of 31 December 2029 or earlier may be considered of higher merit.

-What is assessed What is required What we are looking for A Project's contribution to system reliability and its impact on the electricity system, including forecast contribution to avoided unserved energy events, compared to the forecast cost of the Project's CISA.
-Modelling analysis will consider the Project's location and duration.
+What is assessed What is required What we are looking for A Project's contribution to supporting the Commonwealth's 82% renewable energy target by 2030, compared to the Project's forecast cost of the CISA.
+Analysis may refer to materials published by AEMO and apply it to the assessment, such as the Integrated System Plan and the Electricity Statement of Opportunities.
+A Project's ability to contribute to the suppression of wholesale market prices.
+MC 6 will consider a range of energy market scenarios to test Financial Value Bids for their ability to demonstrate value across a diverse range of future outcomes.
+A Project's contribution to system reliability and its impact on the electricity system, including forecasted contribution to avoided unserved energy events, compared to the Project's forecast cost of the CISA.
+Modelling analysis will consider the Project's Location and technology type.
 Assessment will consider multiple scenarios, and analysis may refer to materials published by AEMO and apply it to the assessment, such as the Integrated System Plan and the Electricity Statement of Opportunities.
-A Project's contribution to supporting the Commonwealth's 82% renewables target by 2030, compared to the forecast cost of the Project's CISA.
-Analysis may refer to materials published by AEMO and apply it to the assessment, such as the Integrated System Plan and the Electricity Statement of Opportunities.
-A Project's contribution to supporting the Commonwealth's 82% renewables target by 2030, compared to the forecast cost of the Project's CISA.
-Analysis may refer to materials published by AEMO and apply it to the assessment, such as the Integrated System Plan and the Electricity Statement of Opportunities.
-Assessment will consider a range of energy market scenarios (including scenarios that have higher supply adequacy/reliability risks) to test Financial Value Bids for their ability to demonstrate value across a diverse range of future outcomes.
-For Hybrid Projects, only the contribution from the Project will be assessed.
-Operational constraints from the Associated Project will not be assessed.
-Completed Returnable Schedule, that includes Key commercial terms.
-Technical information including: COD Target Date Location of Project and network connection point Maximum capacity and storage duration Technology type Expected operational guarantee life Degradation Contract start and end dates • Projects with a relatively low forecast CISA cost.
-All else being equal, it is expected that the cost of a Project will be reduced when it features a: Low Annual Payment Cap Low Annual Floor Low Annual Ceiling Fewer support years Projects intending to locate in strong areas of the network, or in areas of the network that are likely to enable the project to contribute to the reduction of unserved energy.
-Projects with longer duration located in these areas are expected to provide higher absolute system benefits.
-Projects that support the contribution to the Commonwealth 82% renewables target by 2030, including by alleviating network Congestion.
-Projects with a relatively high ability to contribute to reducing wholesale electricity market costs and reduce volatility.
+For Assessed Hybrid Projects, benefits will be assessed for both the generation component (the Project) and the Associated Project.
+Net CISA Costs modelling will consider the dispatch/DWAP of the generation component (the Project) as described in the CISA.
+Completed Returnable Schedule that includes Key commercial terms.
+Technical information including: COD Target Date.
+Location of Project and network Connection Point.
+Technology Type.
+Modelled generation traces.
+Maximum Capacity and storage duration (if applicable).
+Expected operational guarantee life.
+Degradation.
+Contract start and end dates.
+Projects with a relatively low forecast CISA cost.
+All else being equal, it is expected that the cost of a Project will be reduced when it features a: Low Annual Payment Cap.
+Low Annual Floor.
+Low Annual Ceiling.
+Fewer support years.
+Projects that support the contribution to the Commonwealth 82% renewable energy target by 2030, including by generating in periods in which they can displace fossil fuel generation.
+Projects with potential to receive higher dispatch weighted prices.
+Projects with a relatively high ability to contribute to reducing wholesale electricity market costs.
+Projects intending to locate in strong areas of the network, or in areas of the network in which the Project is likely to contribute to the reduction of unserved energy.